On the Walsh and Fourier-Hadamard Supports of Boolean Functions From a Quantum Viewpoint

-It is obvious that for $\mathbf{b}$ to balance $S$ it must either have weight $r/2$ and have an odd amount of ones among the first $k$ positions, or have weight $(r/2)+1$ and have an even amount of ones among the first $k$ positions.
-At this point the only thing that remains is to count such $\mathbf{b}$'s.

-Let $i$ be said amount of ones among the first $k$ positions, then there are exactly $\binom{k}{i}$ ways for them to be distributed.
-If $i$ is odd, then $|b| = r/2$, so for each of the previous combinations there will be
+where $b_j$ is the $j$-th component of $\w{b}$.
+It is clear that for $\mathbf{b}$ to balance $S$ it must either have weight $r/2$ and have an odd amount of ones among the first $k$ positions, or have weight $(r/2)+1$ and have an even amount of ones among the first $k$ positions.
+At this point, the only thing that remains is to count such $\mathbf{b}$ vectors.
+Let $i$ be the number of ones among the first $k$ positions, then there are exactly $\binom{k}{i}$ ways for them to be distributed.
+If $i$ is odd, then we want $\wt(\w{b}) = r/2$, so for each choice of $b_1,\ldots,b_k$

-ways of organising the remaining ones.
-If $i$ is odd, however, then $|\mathbf{b}| = (r/2) +1$, and then the remaining combinations will be
+ways of choosing the remaining ones.
+If $i$ is even, then we want $\wt(\mathbf{b}) = (r/2) +1$, and then the remaining combinations will be